Schuh1337/Discord-Sticky-Message-Bot/README.md

 # Discord-Sticky-Message-Bot

-Ported over to Python from [this guy](https://github.com/andrerahardjo97/discord-sticky-message-bot/tree/main) <-- all credits to him
+Ported the original source (from [this guy](https://github.com/andrerahardjo97/discord-sticky-message-bot/tree/main)) over to Python